Evan Coulter

 Postdoctoral Fellow

-among the most “precise” sciences.
-He teaches widely in the history of philosophy, including courses on ancient philosophy, the history and philosophy of science, and the place of science
+Evan Coulter is postdoctoral fellow at the School of Civic Leadership at the University of Texas at Austin.
+His research focuses on ancient philosophy, especially ancient Greek theories of the soul.
+He teaches widely in the history of philosophy, including courses on ancient philosophy, the history and philosophy of science, and the place of science and technology in civic life.

-and technology in civic life.
-His awards include the Freie Universität Exchange Fellowship and the Tulane University Award for Excellence in the Teaching of Philosophy.
-He received his B.A.
+His work has appeared in Ancient Philosophy.
+His book project, Aristotle’s De Anima: Psychology and the Standard of Precision, explains why Aristotle places psychology among the most precise sciences.
+His honors include the Freie Universität Exchange Fellowship and the Tulane University Award for Excellence in the Teaching of Philosophy.

-BA in Liberal Arts from St. John’s College
+BA in liberal arts, St. John’s College

-MA in Philosophy from Tulane University
+MA in philosophy, Tulane University

-Ph.D. in Philosophy from Tulane University
+PhD in philosophy, Tulane University

 Philosophy